 Look to the Distant Future

-As we have discussed throughout our guide, the overarching objective when investing in penny shares is to pick a stock that has the potential to ‘make it big’.
-However, ff your chosen penny share is able to achieve this feat, this likely won’t be the case for many, many years.
+As we have discussed throughout our guide, the overarching objective when investing in penny stocks is to pick a stock that has potential.

-- Renewable Energy: Many would argue that it is all-but-certain that renewable and clear energies will lead the way within the next few decades.
-More and more countries around the world have – especially those in Western Europe, committed to net-zero emissions by the year 2050.
-As such, it is worth looking at what penny shares are active in this particular space.
+- Renewable Energy: More and more countries around the world have – especially those in Western Europe, committed to net-zero emissions by the year 2050.

-Before buying penny shares in the UK, you need to have a firm understanding of the many risks that you will face.
+Before investing in penny stocks in the UK, you need to have a firm understanding of the many risks that you will face.

 As you can see from the above, the penny shares started the month at 2.60p.
 A couple of weeks later, the shares stood at 6.85p.
 This represents a positive swing of 163%.
 At the end of the one-month period, the shares were priced at 4.07p.
 This represents a negative swing of 40%.

-An additional risk that you need to consider when investing in penny shares is that of liquidity.
+An additional risk that users should know about is when investing in penny stocks is that of liquidity.
 Major companies on the FTSE 100 have multi-billion pound market capitalizations.
 But, in the case of penny shares, this might be just a few million.
 As a result, this can make it very difficult to transact.